How to deal with a difficult boss

-1. Make him look good
+1. Make them look good

-2. Make him feel important
+2. Make them feel important

 3. Don’t talk about problems without already having a solution